Surrogacy for male same-sex parents

 What are our options for having a family as a gay couple?
 Should we adopt or have a child through surrogacy?

-You may be considering surrogacy alongside other options like adoption and co-parenting, both of which are also good ways of creating a family but very different, both in process and outcome.
-With surrogacy, you will have a genetic connection with your child.
-You will also care for him or her from birth, and will not share parenting with anyone else.
+You may be considering surrogacy alongside other options like adoption and co-parenting.
+With surrogacy, you will have a genetic connection with your child, will also care for him or her from birth, and will not share parenting with anyone else.
 It is sensible to take your time and be honest with yourselves about your preferences and what you want your family to look like.

-Is it fair for gay dads to conceive a child without a mother?
+Is it fair for male same-sex parents to conceive a child without a mother?
 Will our child be bullied?

 Research into long-term outcomes shows that children born through surrogacy to same-sex parents do very well.
 What matters to children is the quality of their parental relationships rather than the number or gender of their parents.
 Read more about research on surrogacy and non-traditional families.